.st0{fill:#FFFFFF;}

 The 4 Key Elements of Local SEO

-Google Business Profile: Your Second Website
+1. Google Business Profile: Your Second Website

-According to the latest annual study by the local SEO experts at Whitespark, your GBP counts for more than one-third (36%) of your rankability in local pack search results.
+According to the latest annual study by the local SEO experts at Whitespark, your GBP counts for more than one-third (36%) of your rankability in Local Pack search results.
 But optimizing your GBP is critical for conversions as well as rankings.

-Google Map Pack - How To Do Local Seo | Randy Lyman, Local Seo Specialist
+Google Map Pack - How to Do Local SEO | Randy Lyman, Local SEO Specialist

-Optimizing your GBP is likely how you’ll be spending most of your local SEO time.
+Optimizing your GBP is how you’ll be spending much of your local SEO time.
 Many parts of it you can set once and not need to touch again.
 But photos, posts, and updating hours need ongoing attention.
 In some industries, GBP spam (fake competitors) can be a real problem that takes time and effort to fight.

 In short, Google Business Profile is not a static profile but a vital and interactive tool for marketing and managing your business.
-Keeping information on it current is critical for Google — and local searchers — to understand your business.
+Keeping information on it current is critical for Google—and local searchers—to understand your business.

-Local Content: Building Links to the Community
+2. Local Content: Building Links to the Community

-According to Whitespark again, your website (on-page SEO) accounts for 16 percent of your map/local pack ranking, 13 percent for links back to your content.
+According to Whitespark again, your website (on-page SEO) accounts for 16 percent of your map/local pack ranking, and 13 percent for links back to your content.
 In organic search outside the local pack, those numbers double or more: on-page SEO jumps to 34 percent and links to 31 percent.

-For local SEO, however, it’s important to create locally-focused content in addition to your regular content.
+For local SEO, however, it’s important to create locally-focused content in addition to your subject matter content.
 The difference is whether the searcher is looking for information about widgets or wanting to buy “widgets near me.”
 Local content provides those extra signals that tell searchers and search bots that your content is relevant.

-By contrast, local search values:
+By contrast, the local search algorithm prioritizes:

 • Proximity (Distance)